Policy on Academic Code of Conduct

 In the preparation of course, program, or degree work, students are directed to comply with the copyright law of the United States (Title XVII, U.S. Code, available in Reeves Library).
 Violations of copyright law and of regulations regarding the use of copyrighted material for educational purposes are violations of this policy.

 Students may not copy print or non-print media or download copyrighted files (including music) from the Internet beyond accepted norms.
-Reeves Library staff should be consulted concerning U.S. copyright policies on "fair use" for educational purposes.
+Reeves Library staff should be consulted concerning U.S. copyright policies on ‘fair use’ for educational purposes.
+Information is available at https://moravian.libguides.

-FILING OF VIOLATIONS OF THE ACADEMIC CODE OF CONDUCT
+FILING SUSPECTED VIOLATIONS OF THE ACADEMIC CODE OF CONDUCT

-Any student currently enrolled at the institution may be charged with a violation of the Academic Code of Conduct, even where the violation is not tied to a specific course.
-Alleged violations of the Academic Code of Conduct are normally submitted by a faculty member and are generally tied to a specific course.
-However, the initial suspicion of a violation may be identified by anyone on campus, from other students to other faculty/advisors, to members of the administrative or support staff; such suspicions should be brought the the course instructor or vice provost.
-When charges are ties to a specific course, the penalty is decided by the instructor, in accordance with the consequences listed below.
-When the student is charged without tied to a specific course, the Academic Standards Committee can determine the penalty or may refer the case to Student Development for potential adjudication in accordance with the Student Code of Conduct.
-Students, faculty, or staff who bring forth charges may not do so anonymously if they wish for the charge to be processed and potentially adjudicated, through they may make their initial conversation with a faculty member private and confidential.
+Any student currently enrolled at the institution may be charged with a suspected violation of the academic code of conduct, even where the violation is not tied to a specific course.
+Suspected violations of the academic code of conduct are normally submitted by a faculty member and are generally tied to a specific course.
+However, the initial suspicion of a violation may be identified by anyone on campus; such suspicions should be brought to the course instructor or associate provost.
+When charges are tied to a specific course, the initial consequence is decided by the instructor, in accordance with the consequences listed below.
+When the student is charged without tied to a specific course, the Academic Standards Committee can determine the consequence or may refer the case to Student Development for potential adjudication in accordance with the Student Code of Conduct.
+Students, faculty, or staff who bring forth charges may not do so anonymously if they wish for the charge to be processed and potentially adjudicated, though they may make their initial conversation with a faculty member private and confidential.

-PROCEDURES FOR AND CONSEQUENCES OF VIOLATING THE ACADEMIC CODE OF CONDUCT
+PROCEDURES FOR AND CONSEQUENCES OF SUSPECTED VIOLATIONS OF THE ACADEMIC CODE OF CONDUCT

-An instructor who suspects a student of violating the academic code of conduct with regard to an assignment, requirement, examination, test, or quiz will consult with the department chair or another full-time faculty member in the department, using a blind copy of the work in question, to verify the violation.
-If they agree that a violation has taken place, the instructor will, in almost all cases, assign either a grade of 0 to the work in question or a failing grade in the course in which the violation occurred.
-In cases of plagiarism, the instructor can request to the Academic Standards Committee that the student be allowed to redo an assignment for a lesser grade (but not zero), for educational purposes.
-The Committee can decline to allow this lesser penalty without disclosing their reasons.
+An instructor who suspects a student of violating the academic code of conduct will consult with the department chair or another full-time faculty member in the department, using a blind copy of the work in question, to confirm the suspected violation.
+If they find the agree that the student appears to have violated the academic code of conduct, the instructor will, in almost all cases, assign a preliminary grade of 0 to the work in question or a failing grade in the course in which the suspected violation occurred.
+In cases of plagiarism, the instructor can request to the Academic Standards Committee that the student be allowed to redo an assignment for a lesser grade (but not zero), as an educational consequence for the suspected violation.
+The Committee can decline to allow a recommended consequence without disclosing their reasons.
 This path does not prevent the student from submitting an appeal of the charge through the normal processes.

-The student must be informed in writing (which may be via email) of the alleged violation and penalty; and a copy of this memo must be sent to the vice provost or (for students in Moravian Theological Seminary) to the Dean of the Moravian Theological Seminary.
+The student must be informed by the course instructor in writing (which may be via email) of the suspected violation and initial consequence; a copy of this memo will normally be sent to the appropriate associate provost or to the Dean of the Seminaries (for students in Moravian Theological Seminary or Lancaster Theological Seminary).
 A message within the course management system is not sufficient.
-A record of the violation will be kept in the Office of the Provost (or Seminary Dean’s Office, with a copy in the record of the Office of Vocation and Enrollment).
-In alignment with the Student Code of Conduct, these records are considered part of a student's educational record as defined by the Family Educational Rights and Privacy Act (FERPA) and may be released in certain circumstances as allowed by that law.
+Instructors may not log a suspected violation with the Academic Standards Committee without first notifying the student in question.
+A record of the suspected violation will be kept in the Office of the Provost (or Seminary Dean’s Office, with a copy in the record of the Office of Vocation and Enrollment).
+In alignment with the Student Code of Conduct, these records are considered part of a student’s educational record as defined by the Family Educational Rights and Privacy Act (FERPA) and may be released in certain circumstances as allowed by that law.
 The University will comply with requests for release of these records in accordance with FERPA when a current or former student seeks admission to another institution of higher education or for employment for a period of seven years following a student's last date of attendance for most cases and indefinitely in cases involving suspension or expulsion.
 Students may petition the Academic Standards Committee to have their records sealed, so that a prior violation is not reported to prospective employers or graduate/professional schools; however, the decision as to whether or not to seal such records lies with the Academic Standards Committee.
-Requests to have records sealed will not be accepted until at least on calendar year has passed since the incident has been reported; requests to seal records will not be granted where the resulting penalty was suspension or expulsion.
-Students may request to have a single incident sealed, but requests involving multiple incidents will not be granted.
-Although a student's records would be effectively sealed, the student needs to be aware that there are some situations where the student might apply for a job or for admission for additional education (e.g., grad school, law school) and that institution requires records be shared, even these sealed ones.
-In these cases, Moravian University will not share your records without the student's permission, but the student must realize that they may not be eligible for that position without allowing that institution access to these records.
-In other words, if they don't give permission in those cases where the institution or employer requires access to these records, the student may need to rescind your application to that institution or could expect that their application for admission or employment might not be accepted.
+Requests to have records sealed will not be accepted until at least one calendar year has passed since the incident has been reported (exceptions for graduating students can be made by the Academic Standards Committee or the provost); requests to seal records will not be granted where the resulting consequence was suspension or expulsion.
+Students may request to have a single violation sealed, but requests involving multiple violations will not be granted.
+Although a student’s records would be effectively sealed, the student needs to be aware that there are some situations where the student might apply for a job or for admission for additional education (e.g., grad school, law school) and that institution requires records be shared, even these sealed ones.
+In these cases, Moravian University will not share said records without the student's permission, but the student or alum must realize that they may not be eligible for that position without allowing that institution access to these records.
+In other words, if they don’t give permission in those cases where the institution or employer requires access to these records, the student may need to rescind their application to that institution or could expect that their application for admission or employment might be denied.

-The institution strongly recommends that any finding of academic impropriety be disclosed to the student's faculty advisor, to assist the student in understanding the implications of the finding and to assist the advisor in counseling the student.
-The vice provost or Seminary dean may notify the advisor without specific permission from the student, in compliance with FERPA.
+The institution strongly recommends that any finding of academic dishonesty be disclosed to the student’s faculty advisor, to assist the student in understanding the implications of the finding and to assist the advisor in counseling the student.
+The associate provost or Seminary dean may notify the advisor without specific permission from the student, in compliance with FERPA.

 For students in accelerated or cohort-based programs, faculty members have three weeks from the end of a term to present charges of code of conduct violations.
-Students have 30 days from the time of notification of the alleged violation to file an appeal.
-Students in these situations may continue in the program until the appeal has been reviewed and a course of action determined by the Academic Standards Committee.
-Should the student wish to appeal decisions of the Academic Standards Committee, the student may continue in the program until the appeal has been heard and the student has been notified of the decision.
-Students who are subject to program dismissal or institutional suspension or expulsion may remain in the program until they are notified that their appeals are complete and given a date of dismissal, suspension or expulsion.
+Students have 30 days from the time of notification by the Academic Standards Committee (that the violation was submitted) to file an appeal.
+Students in these situations may continue in their program until the appeal has been reviewed and a course of action determined by the Academic Standards Committee.
+Subsequently, should the student wish to appeal decisions of the Academic Standards Committee, the student may continue in the program until the appeal has been heard by the Provost and the student has been notified of the decision.
+Students who are subject to program dismissal, institutional suspension, or expulsion may remain in the program until they are notified that their appeals are complete.
 Students in this situation are not eligible for refunds of any tuition paid up to the date of their separation from the institution.

-A faculty member who wishes to impose a penalty other than course failure or assignment failure must confer with the vice provost or Seminary dean before notifying the student of the penalty.
+A faculty member who wishes to impose a consequence other than course failure or assignment failure/zero must confer with the appropriate associate provost or Seminary dean before notifying the student of the consequence.

-Graduate students who are charged with a violation of the academic code of conduct may face suspension or expulsion for a single offense.
+Graduate students who are notified of a suspected violation of the academic code of conduct may face suspension or expulsion for a single offense.
 The decision to expel will be made by the Academic Standards Committee, but will be informed in part by a recommendation by the appropriate graduate program director.

-Students charged with a second violation of the Academic Code of Conduct will be referred automatically to the Committee after the faculty member assigns the initial penalty.
-As with student appeals of charges or penalties, the faculty member and the student in question will submit a written explanation of the situation.
-If the charge is found to be valid, the committee will determine whether the penalty was sufficient and reasonable.
+Students charged with a second suspected violation of the academic code of conduct will be referred automatically to the Committee after the faculty member assigns the initial consequence.
+As with student appeals of charges or consequences, the faculty member and the student in question will submit a written explanation of the situation.
+If the charge is found to be valid, the committee will determine whether the consequence was sufficient and reasonable.
 At this point, the student could be suspended or expelled.

 If the Committee determines that suspension or expulsion is reasonable and advisable, the student will be informed of this action in writing.
 If an appeal is requested, a formal hearing will be held.
 No parents or friends may be present.
 Material witnesses will be asked to submit testimony in writing and may be asked to testify in person.
 No character witnesses or written statements from such parties are permitted.
 Students may consult with their academic advisor in preparing an appeal or defense before the Committee.
 The provost may elect to hear appeals of suspensions or expulsions.
 Once the process (including appeals) for suspension or expulsion is finalized, the student’s transcript is updated to show suspended or expelled, as appropriate.

-Any member of the Committee who feels he or she has a conflict of interest in reviewing the case must be recused from discussion and voting.
+Any member of the Committee who feels they have a conflict of interest in reviewing the case must be recused from discussion and voting.
 For a case to be reviewed, a simple quorum is required.
-If more than two faculty or administrative members of the committee recuse themselves from deliberations, the vice provost or Seminary dean will appoint ad hoc replacements from the faculty to review the case.
+If more than two faculty or administrative members of the committee recuse themselves from deliberations, the Provost or Seminary dean will appoint ad hoc replacements from the faculty to review the case.

 CONSEQUENCES OF CHARGES AFTER CONFERRAL OF THE DEGREE

-If a faculty member uncovers evidence of a academic dishonesty committed by a student who has already received a degree, the student will be marked as ineligible for admission to any graduate programs offered by the institution, pending a review of the case.
-The charge is kept in the records of the Office of the Provost and may be reported to employers or other higher education programs, as per policy above.
-Students will be notified by the vice provost of the charge so that they have the right to appeal.
+If a faculty member uncovers evidence of academic dishonesty committed by a student who has already received a degree, the student will be marked as ineligible for admission to any graduate programs offered by the institution, pending a review of the case.
+The charge is kept in the records of the Academic Standards Committee and may be reported to employers or other higher education programs, as per policy above.
+Students will be notified by the associate provost of the charge so that they have the right to appeal.

-STUDENT RIGHTS WITH REGARD TO VIOLATIONS OF THE ACADEMIC CODE OF CONDUCT
+STUDENT RIGHTS WITH REGARD TO SUSPECTED VIOLATIONS OF THE ACADEMIC CODE OF CONDUCT

 Students have the right:

-• To discuss with the instructor the alleged violation and penalty, though official appeals of charges may only be adjudicated by the Academic Standards Committee.
+To discuss with the instructor the suspected violation, though official appeals of charges may only be reviewed and granted by the Academic Standards Committee.

-• To know all of the names of the persons accusing them of violations of the academic code of conduct.
+To know all of the names of the persons accusing them of suspected violations of the academic code of conduct.

-• Within one month of the filing of the alleged violation, to appeal in writing the alleged violation or penalty to the Committee.
+Within one month of the filing of the suspected violation, to appeal in writing the suspected violation or consequence to the Committee.

-• To receive assistance from the academic advisor in preparing an appeal to the Committee.
-In addition, members of the current student body and current full-time employees may assist the student in preparing an appeal or defense.
+To receive assistance from the academic advisor in preparing an appeal to the Committee.
+In addition, members of the current student body, and current full-time faculty or staff may assist the student in preparing an appeal.

-• To have all record of the alleged violation removed from the student's file in the event of an acquittal.
+To have all records of the suspected violation removed from the student's file in the event that the suspected violations are dropped or withdrawn.

-• To appear in person and present information on their own behalf, to call witnesses, and to ask questions of anyone present at a hearing.
-In determining the validity of and responsibility for the alleged violation, the Committee will permit witnesses of fact but not character.
+To appear in person and present information on their own behalf, to call witnesses, and to ask questions of anyone present at a hearing.
+In determining the validity of and responsibility for the suspected violation, the Committee will permit witnesses of fact but not character.

-• To elect not to attend a hearing, without penalty, in which case the hearing will be conducted in students' absence with the evidence available, and decisions will be based on that evidence.
+To elect not to attend a hearing, without further consequence, in which case the hearing will be conducted in students’ absence with the evidence available, and decisions will be based on that evidence.

-• To receive written documentation of the outcome of a hearing and any sanctions imposed.
+To receive written documentation of the outcome of a hearing and any resulting consequences.

 FACULTY RIGHTS WITH REGARD TO ALLEGATIONS OF VIOLATIONS OF THE ACADEMIC CODE OF CONDUCT